 Rose Theatre, Kingston

-To launch the KISS (Kingston Shakespeare Seminar Series), “Shakespeare and Law” Martin McQuillan from the London Graduate School presented the public lecture: “Marx, Derrida, Shakespeare” at the Rose Theatre, Kingston Upon Thames.
+As part of the “Shakespeare and Law” Eric Heinze from the School of Law at Queen Mary, University of London presented the public lecture: “Equivocation will undo us: Linguistic transformation as legal strategy in Shakespearean political drama” at the Rose Theatre, Kingston Upon Thames.
 The podcast of the lecture is available here.
-The full “Shakespeare and Law” programme can be found here: KISS “Shakespeare and Law” Spring [...]
+The full “Shakespeare and [...]